 This 2013 SIP revision will provide certainty to sources regarding their potential liability under the special penalty provisions for the year 2018 outlined in Section A5 of this Implementation plan.
-The calculation of these allocations is delayed until 2013 to provide certainty about the number of sources that would qualify as WEB sources at that time; the allocations needed for new sources in the region; [and the magnitude of renewable energy development] and early reductions that would need to be included in the allocation process.
+The calculation of these allocations is delayed until 2013 to provide certainty about the number of sources that would qualify as WEB sources at that time; the allocations needed for new sources in the region; and early reductions that would need to be included in the allocation process.
 It is difficult to estimate the impact of these factors today because many things will change during the next 10 years.